Languages

 Key Stage 5

-The study of French or German to AS or A-level is a popular choice for those students wishing to learn the language for its own sake or to complement other A-level subjects.
-Students work in small groups and follow the Edexcel syllabus with support from our French Assistante to develop speaking skills.
+The study of French at A-level is a popular choice for those students wishing to learn the language for its own sake or to complement other A-level subjects.
+Students work in small groups and follow the AQA syllabus with support from our French Assistant to develop speaking skills.
+We teach this in collaboration with KEVI Handsworth Grammar School for Girls and KEVI Aston School.
+Last year our pass rate was 100% Grades A-C.

 Extra-Curricular